safaris since 1995

 Zakouma National Park ticks the boxes…

 Zakouma National Park is in the Salamat area of south eastern Chad, between Am Timan and Sarh.
-Zakouma was the country’s first national park, it covers an area of 3,000 km²
+This was Chad’s first national park, it covers an area of 3,000 km²

 Unlikely to fill mainstream bucket lists, Zakouma is right if you like things hot, untamed and untouched!

 This is an Africa of intense heat, rugged terrain far from mainstream tourist circuits.
-Chad’s Zakouma National Park is one such safari destination where political instability has resulted in a practically non-existent tourism industry – but that doesn’t mean you can’t go there, the country has been at peace since 2008.
+Chad is one such safari destination where political instability has resulted in a practically non-existent tourism industry – but that doesn’t mean you can’t go there, the country has been at peace since 2008.
 Zakouma is a park where they haven’t manufactured authenticity.

 The entire park is surrounded by the Bahr Salamat Faunal Reserve.

 Zakouma National Park is a threatened sanctuary for a small population of elephants.
 It’s a different story outside the park where poachers sit and wait – with the arrival of the rains the elephants move outside the perimeter of the park where the hunters track them down – once stripped of their ivory tusks the carcasses are left untouched only to reveal the hole where the tusks have been removed.

 Known as the 2006 Zakouma elephant slaughter: a number of poaching massacres around the park resulted in the killing of over 100 elephants between May and August 2006 but the region has a 40 year history of elephant massacre.
 In 1970 Chad had an elephant population estimated in excess of 300000 but by 2002 this had dramatically dropped down to 4300.